skadefro/cloud-git-mongodb/README.md

  - Parse packs after client have send all data.
 This will **drasticly** improve speed and lower memory usage, since concatting buffer is slow in nodejs and calling `zlib.inflateSync` for every package received is rather cpu intensive for larger files.
  - Fix getting former object when handling deltified files ( this is why the repo is not added as parameter to protocol )
  - Minor syntax updates for easy copy'b'paste into typescript projects.
+ - Added work around to support git sending delete for tags and branches ( added commandRequiresPackfile )
+ - Add **ugly** work around on git client sending INVALID object type 0 when pushing lightweight rag or new branch with no new commits

 ## Usage
 For full usage description and more information see original [cloud-git](https://github.com/fusebit/cloud-git) repository